Blogs

 I just gave my first academic talk at a conference at SJTU IIC yesterday.
 I presented an ongoing project, and I had hesitated for a long time about whether to give a talk on an “incomplete” work.
 I...

-I’ve benefited greatly from reading advice posts—especially during my graduate school application process.
-In this post, I’ve collected some of the most helpful resources I’ve come across, covering...
+I’ve benefited greatly from reading advice posts—especially during my graduate school application.
+In this post, I’ve collected some of the most helpful resources I’ve come across, covering both gr...

 Routines for Setting Up a New Server